 Can Probiotics Help With Constipation?

-Yes, the good news for constipation sufferers is that research has demonstrated that probiotic-containing supplements lead to a statistically significant reduction of how long food sits in the intestines before a bowel movement is produced.
+Yes, the good news for constipation sufferers is that research has demonstrated that probiotic-containing supplements lead to a statistically significant reduction in how long food sits in the intestines before a bowel movement is produced.

 Do Probiotics Help With IBS?